redbrick/docs-old/docs/services/backuppc.md

   --ignore-times . /",no-port-forwarding,no-x11-forwarding,no-agent-forwarding
   ```
   This may change depending on the location of rsync on the server.
-- You should test that you can ssh as root from albus to what ever server
+- You should test that you can ssh as root from albus to whatever server
   you are backing up.
 - Once this has been done the host must be addded from backuppc.
 Click on
   edit host and and add the hostname with the user of backuppc.